benseleb/telemetry-turtle/README.md

 # telemetry-turtle
-Device for measuring acceleration, orientation, and temperature of live sample shipping
+DIY device for measuring acceleration, orientation, and temperature of live sample shipping